-- optional additions- grilled ( charred) onion, roasted garlic, black garlic, small splash rice wine, sherry, or rice vinegar.
+- optional additions- 1 fat shallot sliced, grilled (charred) onion, roasted garlic, black garlic, small splash rice wine, sherry, or rice vinegar.
 Smoked Shoyu if you can find it, is a great option for the soy sauce.

 Bring all to a simmer in a medium pot, uncovered, over medium heat.
 Simmer until reduced by half.
 You should have about 2 cups of liquid.

-If you have time, let this steep over night, covered on the counter.
+If you have time, let this steep over night, or up to 24 hours, covered on the counter.
 Then strain and pour into jar.
 If liquid is less that 2 cups, add water to make it 2 cups.
 This will ensure the right amount of saltiness.